MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-tickets-connector.md

 ### Step 4.3.5: Create a ServiceNow account

-Refer the instructions to create a ServiceNow account, [create a user in ServiceNow](https://docs.servicenow.com/bundle/washingtondc-platform-administration/page/administer/users-and-groups/task/t_CreateAUser.html).
+Refer the instructions to create a ServiceNow account here: [Create a user in ServiceNow](https://docs.servicenow.com/bundle/washingtondc-platform-administration/page/administer/users-and-groups/task/t_CreateAUser.html).

 The following table provides guidance on how to fill out the ServiceNow user account registration